1ev5ha/LEV5HA/README.md

 **Discord:** Vargur#3952

 ## About me
 👋 Hi, I have loved the IT industry since childhood.
-During my school years, I loved creating animations in Macromedia Dremweawer and writing in HTML.
+During my school years, I loved creating animations in Macromedia Dremweawer and writing in HTML.<br>
-Adulthood has set priorities in its own way.
+Adulthood has set priorities in its own way.<br>
 The main priority is work in the specialty.
 In the field of industrial construction.
-Control engineer.
+Control engineer.<br>
 Secondary direction: freelancing, web development on constructors (Tilda, Nethouse), SEO-optimization, advertising.
-For small and medium businesses.
+For small and medium businesses.<br>
 First, COVID changed the world, burnout at work, and after the military conflict affected my priorities...

 ## Skills